miguel-angel-monjas/master-thesis/doc/spark-standalone-cluster-setup.md

 " >> $SPARK_HOME/conf/slaves
 ```

-## Start the cluster
+## Cluster start
-In the master
+In the master:
 ```bash
 $SPARK_HOME/sbin/start-master.sh
 $SPARK_HOME/sbin/start-slaves.sh
 ```
-Instead, you can start *Master* and *Workers* at the same time:
+Instead, it is possible start *Master* and *Workers* at the same time:
 ```bash
 $SPARK_HOME/sbin/start-all.sh
 ```

-To validate the cluster has been started successfully, you can run `jps` on the master and slave instances.
+To validate it has started successfully, `jps` can be run on the master and slave instances.
 The output should list `Worker` and` Master` on the master node:
 ```bash
 11512 Worker
 10920 Master